AWS D1.1:2025 · Table 5.11 · Category B

 Why This Preheat for A106 Gr.B with SMAW-LH

-Seamless pipe rated for high-temperature service up to 750°F. With low-hydrogen SMAW-LH, this combination falls under Category B rather than Category A, reflecting the lower hydrogen potential of the consumable.
-The 50°F minimum preheat is lower than what non-low-hydrogen SMAW would require at the same thickness.
-Low-hydrogen electrodes and inherently low-hydrogen wire processes reduce the driving force for hydrogen-induced cracking in the heat-affected zone.
+Seamless pipe rated for high-temperature service up to 750°F. With low-hydrogen SMAW-LH, this combination falls under Category B rather than Category A — E7018 low-hydrogen electrodes produce typically 4-8 mL/100g diffusible hydrogen under proper rod oven conditions.
+The 50°F minimum preheat is lower than what non-low-hydrogen SMAW would require at the same thickness because SMAW-LH significantly reduces the driving force for hydrogen-induced cracking in the heat-affected zone.

 Typical Applications for A106 Gr.B